High School FAQ's

 Skills:

-1. A student may choose to lead the class in teaching a skill.
-If they choose to participate, they will work on working with the teacher to order supplies and prepare as necessary for their presentation.
+1. Students will take turns leading the class in teaching a skill.
+They will work with the teacher to order supplies and prepare as necessary for their presentation.

 Planning/Leadership:

-1. Students may have small planning responsibilities.
+1. Students will have small planning responsibilities.
 Most of the planning will occur in class and not require a lot of time at home.

 Will my student receive a grade?